-Comprises of the classes that examine methods, loaded types, fields while dynamically invoking and creating types
+Comprises of the classes that examine methods, loaded types, and fields while dynamically invoking and creating types

-Classes here creates, manages, and stores several culture-specific resources
+Classes here creates, manage, and store several culture-specific resources

-Classes aid in access native APIs and COM objects
+Classes aid in accessing native APIs and COM objects

 Classes aid in the configuration and creation of the distributed applications